status-im/status-desktop/CONTRIBUTING.md

   relative import from the file system.
 As a consequence, the mechanism for overriding import paths for tests and Storybook's pages will not work.

+### Page classification

+To keep the components and Storybook pages in the good shape, a simple classification has been introduced.
+It allows to assign pages one of the following statuses:

+- Good
+  - It is fully possible to interact with the whole component's public API.
+  - No workarounds are needed to use a component in isolation (like e.g. altering singletons).
+  - Additional controls are not overly complicated (e.g. the model editor is often not an ideal solution - it is better to use a separate page for the delegate).
+  - No errors and warnings printed.
+- Decent
+  - Most of the component's functionality is reachable.
+  - The component does not print errors, some minor warnings are acceptable only.
+- Bad
+  - The component is not working properly (e.g. some elements are missing).
+  - Most of the component's functionality is unreachable (lack of additional controls to interact with the component).
+  - The page prints many errors/warnings.

 ## Unit tests

 The project has unit tests for both C++ and QML code.